kubevela/kubevela/docs/en/developers/references/traits/autoscale.md

 ## Description

-`Autoscale` is used to automatically scales workloads by resource utilization metrics and cron.
+`Autoscale` is used to automatically scale workloads by resource utilization metrics or cron triggers.

 ## Specification